jphmrst/PLC/index.md

   - [Sources]({{ site.baseurl }}/Sources/): Sources and authors of the material in this course pack

-## Content modules will be posted as they are ready

-{::comment}

 ## Functional programming

-  - TODO
-    - Develop pattern matching discussion: point out where we are using patterns in new ways
-    - Exercises from last 421 course pack
   - [Basics]({{ site.baseurl }}/Basics/): The basics of functional programming
   - [Naturals]({{ site.baseurl }}/Naturals/): Natural numbers
-    - TODO add infix decls
   - [NatData]({{ site.baseurl }}/NatData/): Data structures using natural numbers
   - [Poly]({{ site.baseurl }}/Poly/): Generic data structures and functions
   - [Functional]({{ site.baseurl }}/Functional/): Higher-order functions
   - [Maps]({{ site.baseurl }}/Maps/): Partial and total maps
-    - TODO --- more exercises for maps?
   - [Depend]({{ site.baseurl }}/Depend/): Dependent types

-  - [Lists]({{ site.baseurl }}/Lists/): Lists and higher-order functions

 ## Verified functional programming